Dominica Democratic Labour Party

 The Dominica Democratic Labour Party was a political party in Dominica created by a split of the Dominica Labour Party in 1979.
+It was led by Oliver Seraphin.
 It contested the 1980 general elections, finishing second behind the Dominica Freedom Party with 19.7% of the vote and two of the 21 seats.
-However, it did not contest any subsequent elections.
+The party merged with Dominica Labour Party in 1983.
+It did not contest any subsequent elections.